1906 Tie Cup final

 The 1906 Tie Cup Final was the final match to decide the winner of the Tie Cup, the 4th. edition of the international competition organised by the Argentine and Uruguayan Associations together.
 For the fifth time since 1900, there were two Argentine teams in the final, Alumni and Belgrano A.C., both from the Belgrano neighborhood, that also had a strong rivalry.

-The match was held in the former stadium of Quilmes Atlético Club (located on Guido and Sarmiento streets), on 30 August 1906.
+The match was held in the former Guido y Sarmiento Stadium of Quilmes Atlético Club on 30 August 1906.
 Alumni won its third Tie Cup trophy after beating Belgrano A.C.
 10–1, the highest result in the history of the Tie Cup finals.

 It was the last edition played under a group stage.
 Since 1907, the Tie Cup would be contested by the winners of the respective competitions in each country, Copa de Competencia Jockey Club (Argentina) and Copa de Competencia (Uruguay), playing a unique match to decide the champion.